 Going Through a Stage

 Creating a staging website is a smart way to simplify the ongoing maintenance of your live site.
-Having a copy of your live site hosted on your local computer enables you test changes and fixes in a safe environment.
+Having a copy of your live site hosted on your local computer enables you to test changes and fixes in a safe environment.
 Plus, there’s no chance you’ll bring down your live site in the process or break features.

 Do you have any questions about staging sites, and how to use them?
 Ask us anything in the comments section below!